Portrait courtesy of www.greeneconnections.com.

 Remarked as having graduated first in his class in 1859, Higinbotham met his wife Emily Wells (1840-1883) during his time here and they married in 1864.
 The couple would become parents to one son, John Wells, born in 1866.
 Prior to his marriage Higinbotham served with the First Regiment, Pennsylvania Calvary, enlisting in 1861.
 He was discharged due to disability after two years of service and following his marriage removed to Lafayette, Tippecanoe County, Indiana.

-Shortly after his resettlement Higinbotham took work as a clerk in a book store and also read law during his spare time.
+Shortly after his resettlement, Higinbotham took work as a clerk in a bookstore and also read law during his spare time.
 He was admitted to the Indiana bar in the late 1860s and is recorded as having "rapidly rose in his profession."
-Just a few years after being admitted to the bar Higinbotham was appointed as Judge of of the Criminal Court of Tippecanoe County, taking office in October 1871.
-He would serve one four year term and afterwards returned to his law practice.
+Just a few years after being admitted to the bar Higinbotham was appointed as Judge of the Criminal Court of Tippecanoe County, taking office in October 1871.
+He would serve one four year term and afterward returned to his law practice.

 Widowed in 1883, Baltzer Higinbotham remarried in 1887 to Mildred Binyon, to whom he was wed until his death four years later.
 Higinbotham's death in October 1891 can be traced to the "bi-chloride of gold" or Keeley Treatment that he'd been receiving for two days prior to his death.
 The Keeley Treatment (also known as the Keeley Cure) was popularized in the late 19th century as a supposed cure for alcoholism.
 Named after its developer, Dr. Leslie Keeley (1836-1900), Keeley's treatments proved quite popular (with over 200 locations located throughout the world between 1879 and 1965) but was viewed with skepticism by many in mainstream medicine.